Mahjong: Competition

 American mahjong tournaments are held in virtually every state—the largest is in Las Vegas, Nevada, twice a year, and in Atlantic City, New Jersey, by Mah Jongg Madness (MJM), and an annual cruise is hosted by the National Mah Jongg League and MJM.
 MJM tournaments host between 150 and 500 participants at these larger events; there are several smaller-scale, but equally successful, tournaments held annually by other hosts.
 Prize pools are based on the number participating.
 Rules are based on the National Mah Jongg League standard rules.

 History

+There are two disputed origin of mahjong, namely Ningbo and Fujian.
+The author of the first mahjong guidebook, Yifan Shen, wrote in his book "Illustrated Mahjong Guide" (1914) that the birth of mahjong was roughly thirty years ago in Ningbo,which is around the late 19th century.
+In the book "Endless History (博史）” written by Chinese scholar Yaquan Du in 1933, he believed that "mahjong was originally popular among fishermen in Guangdong and Fujian.
+Later in the early years of Guangxu, it spreaded among the businessmen in Ningbo.
+Roughly speaking, mahjong started in late Qing, around the 19th century, with different scholars debating its actual year of invention.
+Late Qing scholar, lecturer of the Shanghai Jiaotong University, Zhixian Xu wrote in the book "Folklore of the Ten Leaves" that the popularity of mahjong grew in the last years of Guangxu (after the end of the First Sino-Japanese War in 1914).
+We can conclude that the decades between the late 19th century to the early 20th century were the infant years of mahjong.

 Mahjong is based on draw-and-discard card games that were popular in 18th and 19th century China, some of which are still popular today.
 They were played with a stripped deck of money-suited cards.
 Each deck is divided into three suits of Cash or coins, Strings of cash, and Myriads of strings.
 There are nine ranks in each suit.
 In addition, there are three wild cards: Red flower, White flower, and Old thousand.
 Depending on the game, there are multiple copies of each card.